Seltzr/Seltzr/docs-src/docfx_project/articles/getting_started/efcore.md

 Run the program again and see what happens if you try to create an insecure Blog.

 > [!NOTE]
-> Although it is generally recommended that `PUT` requests be idempotent, RestModels update operations by default allow partial updates.
+> Although it is generally recommended that `PUT` requests be idempotent, Seltzr update operations by default allow partial updates.
 That is, you don't need to provide all the properties of a model in the request body for an update to be successful.
 If you would like to instead require all properties be provided, try replacing the update route above with the following:
 > ```csharp
 > .PutUpdateByPrimaryKey(update => {
 >   update